hakito/SlimVDI/README.md

 Using SlimVDI to do a P2V ("Physical To Virtual" Disk Conversion)
 ------------------------------------------------------------------
-SlimVDI now recognizes when you have used a Windows disk device name as the source filename (for example, "\\.\PhysicalDrive0" identifies the boot drive on most Windows hosts), and slightly modifies its behaviour in that case to make it possible to clone the physical host hard disk to a VDI file.
+SlimVDI recognizes when you have used a Windows disk device name as the source filename (for example, "\\.\PhysicalDrive0" identifies the boot drive on most Windows hosts), and slightly modifies its behaviour in that case to make it possible to clone the physical host hard disk to a VDI file.
 Basically, all it does is use a different method to get the "source